 The importance of “enough time”

 - The UKCAT is made up of five subtests that aren’t the same as your GCSE or A-level tests.
 You are being tested on a set of skills that you may need time to master rather than a volume of knowledge.
 In your UKCAT preparation, you are learning how to do something rather than information as you would normally learn.

 - If you give yourself enough time to prepare you will be able to go into the test confident, relaxed and secure in the knowledge that you have done all you can.
 This will help you believe that you will get the score that you deserve, and as such create a cycle where you do well.

 - Even before you get into the serious preparation, you can start doing a little bit every day as an introduction.
 This background work will be invaluable in your later preparation, allowing you to hit the ground running and get to the more valuable concentration on areas of weakness.

-- When you have enough time ahead of the test you can afford to plan your time effectively, you can make sure you get a balance in your days and don’t panic, allocating unrealistic 16 hour days to preparing.
-You can schedule in time each day for eating, sleeping, showering, walking or getting out a bit, all of which help you keep a healthy perspective and prepare better for the test.
+- When you have enough time ahead of the test you can afford to plan your time effectively.
+You can make sure you create a balance in your days and not allocate unrealistic 16 hour days to prepare.
+You can schedule a time each day for eating, sleeping, showering, walking or getting out a bit, all of which helps you keep a healthy perspective and prepare better for the test.

 Even without being able to give you a clear answer, we at JobTestPrep recommend that you start your preparation early so that you can assess the time you need and plan it accordingly.
 We would also suggest that the guideline of 21 to 30 hours is a starting point, and you should give yourself more time to cut down if necessary.